DL-DRL: A double-level deep reinforcement learning approach for large-scale task scheduling of multi-UAV: Introduction

-\item A divide and conquer-based framework (DCF) is designed to divide the multi-UAV task scheduling problem into the task allocation and UAV route planning subproblems.
-Based on DCF, we propose a DL-DRL, in which the upper-layer and lower-layer DRL models are developed and applied to solve different subproblems, respectively.
+\item A divide and conquer framework (DCF) is exploited to decompose the multi-UAV task scheduling problem into the task allocation and route planning subproblems.
+Based on the decomposition, a double-level DRL approach is proposed, in which the encoder-decoder structured policy networks are developed in both the upper-level and lower-level DRL models to solve the two different subproblems, respectively.

-\item An interactive training strategy (ITS) is constructed for the effective training of the upper-layer and lower-layer DRL models.
-This strategy constructs three training processes, including pre-training, intensive training, and alternate training, which efficiently train policy networks of the DRL models.
+\item An interactive training strategy (ITS) is proposed to train the upper-level and lower-level DRL models.
+This strategy comprises three procedures, including pre-training, intensive training, and alternate training, which could attain desirable balance between training performance and efficiency.

-\item Extensive experiment results indicate our approach outperforms learning-based baselines while enjoying high running speed compared to traditional exact and heuristic baselines.
-The superiority of our training strategy is also verified via an ablation study that it can reach a compromise between the model performance and training duration.
-Besides, our approach shows improved generalization performance in problems with larger-scale tasks.
+\item Extensive experiments on various scenarios suggest that our DL-DRL approach is able to achieve favorable solution quality and computation efficiency against the learning-based and conventional baselines.
+The efficacy of our training strategy is also justified through an ablation.
+Additionally, by applying the model learned for a problem size to solve larger ones (up to 1000 tasks), our DL-DRL approach is verified the desirable generalization performance.

 \end{itemize}